SoniyaMani/portfolio-simple-website/README.md

 ## How to view

-You can access my portfolio website my visiting [link]
+You can access my portfolio website my visiting [https://soniyamani.github.io/portfolio-simple-website/]

 ## Future Improvements